RoryHandley/WebApp/README.md

 This project implements a simple client-server architecture where the client sends requests to the server via a proxy.
-The proxy firstly checks the cache server (Redis) - If the file is in cahce, it is returned to the client.
+The proxy firstly checks the cache server (Redis) - If the file is in cache, it is returned to the client.
 If the file is not in cache, the proxy sends a request to the server which will then retrieve the data from a SQLite database and then send the response back to the client.
 The client measures the time taken for the request-response cycle and displays the result in microseconds.

 Components
 1. Server (server.py)